Mission:

 (a)To the extent possible, work should be compensated for fairly, materially or immaterially;

 (b) Fee guidelines are adhered to as much as possible.
 (Freelance) employees are compensated fairly and reasonably.
 Compensation agreements can be developed in any discipline, if they don’t already exist.
-Connection Circle also makes joint agreements on fair copyright fees for exploitation agreements, pursuant to Article 25c of the Copyright Act.
+Connection Centre also makes joint agreements on fair copyright fees for exploitation agreements, pursuant to Article 25c of the Copyright Act.

-(c) Recognizing the importance of flexibility at Connection Circle, we carefully monitor the ratio of unpaid to paid staff, secondary employment conditions, and equal treatment.
+(c) Recognizing the importance of flexibility at Connection Centre, we carefully monitor the ratio of unpaid to paid staff, secondary employment conditions, and equal treatment.
 Therefore, offering a volunteer or internship position requires a clear definition of the role, the employment conditions, and appropriate compensation.

 (2) sustainability: